Ask the internet if you should wait until Black Friday to upgrade your PC, and you’ll get a stream of comments dismissing it as a time for good deals.

 Buy.
 Because many builders have brand loyalties, specific features they want, and additional form factor requirements, getting a killer bargain on your motherboard of choice can be like waiting to win the lottery.

-However, if you’re buying a CPU too, you might want to wait.
+Exception: If you’re buying a CPU too, you might want to wait.
 That gives you the opportunity to score a deal on the CPU, and possibly also an additional combo or bundle discount.
 It also pays to wait if you’re flexible with your motherboard requirements.
 Just be prepared to abandon any hope of keeping to a particular aesthetic.

 Depends on capacity.
 Hard-disk drive prices on drives that are 2TB or smaller don’t generally go on sale at steep discount, even during the week of Black Friday.
 You won’t see a staggering difference between those deals and general sales throughout the year.
-Our rule of thumb is that a name-brand 1TB drive for $35 and a name-brand 2TB for $50 are extremely good sale prices.
+Our rule of thumb is that a name-brand 1TB drive for $35 and a name-brand 2TB for $50 are good sale prices.

 Toss-up.
 Not all cases go on sale, so your buying mindset determines if it’s worth waiting or not.
 You can generally save a nice chunk of change by waiting if you don’t care about brand and/or just want a super-budget case.